Switch to or revert from a smart account in MetaMask

 Are smart accounts network-specific?
 What networks are they available on?

 Yes—smart accounts depend on networks and dapps using certain standards and protocols to request permissions.
-Networks that use smart account functionality include Ethereum, BNB Chain, Gnosis, and Sepolia.
+Networks that use smart account functionality include:

 What if I’ve upgraded my EOA on a different wallet provider?
-Will it still be “smart” on MetaMask?
+Will it still be “smart” on MetaMask when I import my account?

-No. We currently only support smart account functionality for our own Delegator smart contract.
-You will need to switch to a smart account when prompted on MetaMask for it to be “smart” again.
+We currently only support smart account functionality for our own smart contract.
+Smart accounts are auto-enabled for new MetaMask users.
+You will need to have your account switched to the MetaMask smart account for it to be "smart" again.

 Will all transactions be performed by the smart contract now?

 This is dependent on whether the network and dapp you’re transacting on use certain standards that would trigger your smart account.
-Batched transactions for example, would use the smart account.
+Batched transactions and gas sponsorship are examples of this.
 Other regular transactions would just utilize your standard account functionality.

 Does this make transacting cheaper, or more expensive for me?